echo3Dco/Flutter-echo3D-plugin/README.md

 # echoAR Flutter Plugin

+echoAR is a cloud-based 3D-first content management system (CMS) and delivery network (CDN) that provides server-side solutions to help scale augmented and virtual reality (AR/VR) applications.
+Our 3D-ready cloud platform helps manage & deliver AR/VR content to apps & devices everywhere.
-A plugin which makes it easier to get your assets from echoAR
+This is a plugin which makes it easier to get your assets from echoAR.

 ## :book: Guide